colin-dumitru/colin-dumitru.github.io/_posts/2015-02-07-understanding-network-overhead.md

 But two full round-trips for each and every resource is a lot.
 For a website with 50 unique resources, TCP/SSL negotiation will delay the page from loading by 4 full seconds.
 That's a lot of network overhead.

 To eliminate some of this overhead, some alternatives to HTTPS have been created, including SPDY and HTTP/2.
-Both of these work over current the SSL implementation, but add multiplexing for a single connection.
+Both of these work over the current SSL implementation, but add multiplexing over a single connection.
 This means that you can stream multiple resources on the same TCP/SSL connection, reducing the overhead of creating a new connection for each requested resource.

 But SPDY and HTTP/2 adoption is not quite there yet, so Chrome uses some additional optimisation techniques to further reduce connection times.